openstack-archive/patrole/HACKING.rst

 - [T102] Cannot import OpenStack python clients in ``patrole_tempest_plugin/tests/api``
 - [T105] Tests cannot use setUpClass/tearDownClass
-- [T106] vim configuration should not be kept in source files.
 - [T107] Check that a service tag isn't in the module path
 - [T108] Check no hyphen at the end of rand_name() argument
 - [T109] Cannot use testtools.skip decorator; instead use